tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 In this tutorial we will focus on `scoped_ptr` and `shared_ptr`.
 We'll begin with *why* and *where* you want to use smart pointers, and discuss some things to know before using them.
 Then we'll jump into the details of *scoped pointers*, followed by *shared pointers*, and briefly touch upon the remaining smart pointers in the *boost library*.
-To wrap it up we'll take a look at a C++ coding example that uses some of what was covered.

 ##Intro (Are You Ready Kids?!
 Aye Aye Captain!)
 Finally!
 [Patrick Star](http://spongebob.wikia.com/wiki/Patrick_Star) finished his big programming project and it seems to work perfectly!